 North Eastern Community Hospital, Campbelltown, is a not-for-profit, community owned, private hospital and nursing home facility.
 We are situated in the North Eastern suburb of Campbelltown, approximately 10 km north east of the city of Adelaide, South Australia.

 Our modern 60 bed hospital includes an 8 Bed Day Surgery Unit and Private Room accommodation,

-2 Operating Theatres and a Gastroenterology Procedure Room.
-We offer services in General Surgery, Medical, Obstetrics, Orthopaedics, Laparoscopic Surgery, Gynaecology, Gastroenterology, Dental
+2 Operating Theatres and 2 Gastroenterology Procedure Rooms.
+We offer services in General Surgery, Medical, Obstetrics, Orthopaedics, Laparoscopic Surgery, Gynaecology, Gastroenterology,

 and Residential Aged Care.